uncatcrea/wpak-addon-pushwoosh/README.md

 What you’ll need regarding this addon is to write down your Google Application **Project Number** and put it into the _Google Project ID_ field from WP-AppKit screen.

+**[EDIT] More details on Android**

+## Firebase
+* Use Firebase (FCM) instead GCM
+* Access you app's project
+* Click the parameter gear icon (right to the overview item in the left menu)
+* Cloud Messaging tab
+* Paste Firebase Sender ID to the Google Project Number in WP-AppKit addon metabox

+## PushWoosh
+* Copy Firebase's Server Key (from Cloud Messaging tab)
+* Paste Firebase's Server Key to API Key field in the Android notifications PushWoosh panel
+* Paste Firebase Sender ID to the GCM Sender ID in the Android notifications PushWoosh panel
+* Choose _Cordova_ as framework

 ### iOS
 You need to register your app in your Apple Developer account.
 The global configuration between Apple and PushWoosh is detailed here (Mac OSX only): http://docs.pushwoosh.com/docs/apns-configuration